-The Administration has collective bargain agreements that provide all union employees who work for the Administration upon retirement with a lump-sum bonus payable at the retirement date of \$2,300 up to June 30, 2014.
+The Administration had a collective bargain agreement that provided all union employees who worked for the Administration upon retirement with a lump-sum bonus payable at the retirement date of \$2,300 up to June 30, 2014.
 However, as per Law No. 66 of June 17, 2014, the bonus was reduced to \$1,000 for the next three fiscal years, up to June 30, 2017.
-In addition, the non-union employees will not receive the post-employment bonus after retirement.
+In addition, the non-union employees were not to receive the post-employment bonus after retirement.
+Effective April 29, 2017, Act No. 26 of 2017 eliminated the retirement bonus benefit for all active employees.

 The Bonus Plan can be amended by action of the Administration subject to applicable collective bargaining and employment agreements.
-The Bonus Plan does not issue a stand-alone financial report since there are no assets legally segregated for the sole purpose of paying benefits under the Bonus Plan.
+The Bonus Plan did not issue a stand-alone financial report since there are no assets legally segregated for the sole purpose of paying benefits under the Bonus Plan.